OpenEvalProject/evals/manuscripts/elife-86386/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01xtthb56 RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, Department of Psychology, University of Oslo Oslo Norway
+1. RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, Department of Psychology, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-2. https://ror.org/01xtthb56 RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, Department of Musicology, University of Oslo Oslo Norway
+2. RITMO Centre for Interdisciplinary Studies in Rhythm, Time and Motion, Department of Musicology, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-3. https://ror.org/01an7q238 Helen Wills Neuroscience Institute and Department of Psychology, University of California, Berkeley Berkeley United States
+3. Helen Wills Neuroscience Institute and Department of Psychology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-4. https://ror.org/03pcc9z86 Université de Franche-Comté, SUPMICROTECH, CNRS, Institut FEMTO-ST Besançon France
+4. Université de Franche-Comté, SUPMICROTECH, CNRS, Institut FEMTO-ST Besançon France ([ROR:03pcc9z86](https://ror.org/03pcc9z86))
-5. https://ror.org/02g40zn06 Université Paris Cité, Institute of Psychiatry and Neuroscience of Paris (IPNP), INSERM U1266, Team TURC Paris France
+5. Université Paris Cité, Institute of Psychiatry and Neuroscience of Paris (IPNP), INSERM U1266, Team TURC Paris France ([ROR:02g40zn06](https://ror.org/02g40zn06))
 6. Department of Neuropsychology, Helgeland Hospital Mosjøen Norway
-7. https://ror.org/00j9c2840 Regional Department of Eating Disorders, Oslo University Hospital Oslo Norway
+7. Regional Department of Eating Disorders, Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))
 8. Department of Neurosurgery, National Hospital Copenhagen Denmark
-9. https://ror.org/00j9c2840 Department of Neurosurgery, Oslo University Hospital Oslo Norway
+9. Department of Neurosurgery, Oslo University Hospital Oslo Norway ([ROR:00j9c2840](https://ror.org/00j9c2840))

 † Corresponding author

 ## Abstract

 Orbitofrontal cortex (OFC) is classically linked to inhibitory control, emotion regulation, and reward processing.
 Recent perspectives propose that the OFC also generates predictions about perceptual events, actions, and their outcomes.
 We tested the role of the OFC in detecting violations of prediction at two levels of abstraction (i.e., hierarchical predictive processing) by studying the event-related potentials (ERPs) of patients with focal OFC lesions (n = 12) and healthy controls (n = 14) while they detected deviant sequences of tones in a local–global paradigm.
-The structural regularities of the tones were controlled at two hierarchical levels by rules defined at a local (i.e., between tones within sequences ) and at a global (i.e., between sequences ) level.
+The structural regularities of the tones were controlled at two hierarchical levels by rules defined at a local (i.e., between tones within sequences) and at a global (i.e., between sequences) level.
 In OFC patients, ERPs elicited by standard tones were unaffected at both local and global levels compared to controls.
 However, patients showed an attenuated mismatch negativity (MMN) and P3a to local prediction violation, as well as a diminished MMN followed by a delayed P3a to the combined local and global level prediction violation.
 The subsequent P3b component to conditions involving violations of prediction at the level of global rules was preserved in the OFC group.
 Comparable effects were absent in patients with lesions restricted to the lateral PFC, which lends a degree of anatomical specificity to the altered predictive processing resulting from OFC lesion.
 Overall, the altered magnitudes and time courses of MMN/P3a responses after lesions to the OFC indicate that the neural correlates of detection of auditory regularity violation are impacted at two hierarchical levels of rule abstraction.

 ## Introduction